kzhu2099/My-NYT/README.md

 - Yellow is the correct letter but it is in a different spot
 - Gray/White means that the letter is not in the word.

-This game aims to mimick Wordle with thousands of available words.
+This game aims to mimic Wordle with thousands of available words.
 To use it is very simple!
 Simply run:

 ```python